Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/goodbye-comments-welcome-webmentions.md

 ## What are Webmentions?

-Webmentions are an open standard for a protocol to notify about links, likes, or comments to a webpage.
+Webmentions are an open standard for a protocol to notify a webpage about links, likes, or comments.
 It's currently in [W3C recommendation status](https://www.w3.org/TR/webmention/).

 So when you add a link to a website, you can send a Webmention as a notification to the linked page.
 It's like a reference for the author about your reaction.

-So authors can get notified when they receive a linkback, comment, or a reply.
+So authors can get notified when they receive a linkback, comment, or reply.

 You can almost compare it to **pingbacks**!
-You know, from back in the days.
+You know, from back in the day.

 But Webmentions are way more remarkable since they can contain data!